oracle-livelabs/oci-migration/ebs-cm-landingzones/deploy/deploy.md

   ![This screenshot shows how to edit the hosts file on a Mac.](./images/mac-editlastline.png " ")

-  5. Once you have finished editing the file, hit "esc" and enter `:x` to save and exit.
+  5. Once you have finished editing the file, press "esc" and enter `:x` to save and exit.

   6. Type the Login URL generated and documented to your `key-data.txt` previously into your browser.